Birbal Sahni Institute of Palaeosciences

-The Birbal Sahni institution of Palaeosciences (BSIP), formerly known as the Birbal Sahni Institute of Palaeobotany, is an autonomous institution established by the Government of India under the Department of Science and Technology.
+The Birbal Sahni Institute of Palaeosciences (BSIP), formerly known as the Birbal Sahni Institute of Palaeobotany, is an autonomous institution established by the Government of India under the Department of Science and Technology.
 The Birbal Sahni Institute of Palaeosciences is situated in Lucknow, Uttar Pradesh, India.
 Its primary aim is to integrate the disciplines of plant and earth sciences to carry out palaeobotanical research.
 The area of Fusion-Science is given actual relevance by the use of modern equipment, computing technology, and well-equipped laboratories staffed by skilled specialists.
 This enables research on a broad variety of general themes, both practical and fundamental.
 The targeted goals are being achieved via collaboration at both national and international levels, as well as involvement in numerous research programs.